Questions to Ask your Career Advisor

-- How many programs should I apply to in order to get 12 interviews?
+- How many program applications do I need to secure 12 interviews?

-- Have I left enough time in my schedule for interviewing?
+- Have I made enough time in my clinical schedule for interviewing?

-- Will you be able to look at my personal statement?
+- Will you be able to review and edit my personal statement?

-- Can you think of other people that I should talk to?
+- Can you think of other people that I should ask for letters of recommendation?